 This is also true of state efforts to govern motor vehicle safety.
 State highway safety programs overwhelmingly focus on preventing driver behaviors that are deemed unsafe, such as speeding or impaired driving.
-When a crash occurs today, we can usually determine, largely through physical examination, what factors contributed to it.
-This determination may be much more difficult when control of the vehicle seamlessly transitions from the driver to the vehicle and its increasingly interconnected and intelligent electronic vehicle crash avoidance and mitigation systems.
+But how do the states enforce their traffic safety laws when control of the vehicle seamlessly transitions from the driver to the vehicle and its increasingly interconnected and intelligent electronic vehicle crash avoidance and mitigation systems?
 It is likely that NHTSA's standards may need to evolve to address these aspects.